 More than 500 funds registered as “promoting” ESG goals hold Adani stocks, either directly or indirectly, according to data compiled by Bloomberg, many of which are index tracking funds.
 MSCI Inc. gives Adani Green a rating of A, and the entity is included in several of its ESG and Climate indexes.
 S&P Global Inc. announced in early February that it was removing Adani Enterprises from its Dow Jones Sustainability Indexes.
 Sustainalytics has downgraded the ESG scores of several Adani companies.
 MSCI recently stated that it will start reviewing holdings in ESG indexes more frequently.

-The Adani Group a now busy with investor road shows in London and Dubai with more meetings schedules in several cities in the United States next week.
+The Adani Group is now busy with investor road shows in London and Dubai, with more meetings scheduled in several cities in the United States next week.
 Adani said that GQG bought 3.4% of Adani Enterprises Ltd for about $662 million, 4.1% of Adani Ports and Special Economic Zone Ltd for $640 million, 2.5% of Adani Transmission Ltd for $230 million and 3.5% of Adani Green Energy Ltd for $340 million last week.
 GQG Chairman and Chief Investment Officer Rajiv Jain told Reuters the firm had carried out its own "deep dive" into Adani and disagreed with Hindenburg's report.
 However, the stake purchase has allegedly already raised queries from an Australian pension fund client of GQG, at a time when major investors, including Norway's sovereign wealth fund, had sold the stock.
 Increasingly investors in funds are requiring detailed explanations of individual stock selections that may go against their stated core beliefs.

 Trusted by more than 70 of the world’s top financial institutions, Bitvore provides the precision intelligence capabilities top firms need to offer transparency, counter risks and drive efficiencies with power of data-driven decision making and reporting.